WesternAGI/DesktopApp/docs/SECURITY.md

 ## Disclaimer

-GadAI is currently a prototype application focused on local development and testing.
+DesktopApp is currently a prototype application focused on local development and testing.
 Security features are basic and suitable only for non-production use.
 Do not use for sensitive or confidential communications.
-- **Linux**: `~/.config/GadAI Project/GadAI/`
+- **Linux**: `~/.config/DesktopApp Project/DesktopApp/`

 **Future Storage Security:**
 - Message encryption for sensitive conversations